This article explains two common ways to back up and restore databases in your Azure Database for MySQL

 Once you have created the target database, you can use the mysql command or MySQL Workbench to restore the data into the specific newly created database from the dump file.

-In this example, we will restore the data to the newly created database testdb3 on target server.
+In this example, restore the data into the newly created database on the target Azure Database for MySQL server.